 Written by John Immel,

 The biocharacteristics theory of medicine was widely popular, and adopted in different forms by nearly all silk road cultures from Europe to China.
 It dominated medical practice for nearly 1,800 years lasting until the 1500s A.D when it was abruptly abandoned due to advancements in biochemistry.
+It was known as Ayurveda in India, Unani Tibb in the Middle East, and Greek Medicine in Europe.

 Cultural Exchange Along the Silk RoadTraders, military, creatives and diplomats traveled the Silk Road from the Han Empire to Central Asia, the Middle East, and through to Venice.
 They brought with them much more than trade supplies.
 They also carried religious beliefs, language and, especially relevant to us, ideas around medicine.
 (Yoeli-Tlalim, R, 2019)